opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     - Use the Edit > Invert Selection command to invert the current selection of drawings.

-.. note:: The Select All and Invert Selection commands are also available in the menu that opens when right-clicking in the level strip.
+.. note:: The Select All and Invert Selection commands are also available in the menu that opens when right-clicking in the Level Strip.

 .. tip:: **To exit the level strip editing mode:**

-    Click a cell in the , or select a frame in the  frame column.
+    Click a cell or select a frame in the frames area of the Xsheet/Timeline.

 .. tip:: **To customize the level strip width:**

     1. Choose File > Preferences > Interface.

-    2. Set values for the Width and Height of the Level Strip Frames.
+    2. Set the Width and Height values of the level strip Icon Size*.

     3. Restart OpenToonz to make the changes effective.